 Taylorism revolutionized industrial production: companies produced more because specialized workers worked optimally without any gaps in production.

-Henry Ford (1863-1947) is an entrepreneur who applies Taylor’s theories to the production of his cars.
+Henry Ford was an entrepreneur who applied Taylor’s theories to the production of his cars.

 Fordism is a practical application of OST.
 It is the apogee of assembly line work, where the worker does not move from his workstation.